codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

   max-width="90%"
     %}

-Step 3 - Create a new namespace where the runner will be instlled (e.g.  `codefresh-runtime`) and annotate the default Kubernetes Service Account on the newly created namespace with the proper IAM role
+Step 3 - Create a new namespace where the runner will be insatlled (e.g.  `codefresh-runtime`) and annotate the default Kubernetes Service Account on the newly created namespace with the proper IAM role

 {% include image.html
   lightbox="true"